 Distance learning is ongoing.

-lves approved trainers by the Swedish Board of Agriculture, can report staff only to the final quiz.
-People who already have proof of competence can only register for the final quiz to supplement with several species of animals.
-A copy of the certificate of competence must then be attached to the application.
-(Note: this does not apply to proficiency certificates according to simplified procedure.)
+Approved trainers (by the Swedish Board of Agriculture), can apply for the final quiz.
+Persons who already have proof of competence can apply for the final quiz for supplementing species.
+In this case, a copy of the certificate of competence must be provided by application.

 If you do not get approved on the final quiz, there is the possibility to requiz.
 In that case, you should report separately to this.
 Email to firstname.lastname@example.org for more information.